-We don’t want to Stereotype, but unfortunately certain dog breeds come with certain pre-dispososed health problems.
+We don’t want to stereotype, but unfortunately certain dog breeds come with specific pre-dispososed health problems.
 Knowing what health issues can arise can help you treat your pup or hopefully even avoid them!
 Consulting a vet pre or post adoption can secure you with the tools you need to be prepared.

 Dog health issues by breed:

 What makes these angels cute is also what can cause them to have health issues.
 Their smushed in faces can cause them to have respiratory problems.

 NOTE: All snub-nosed breeds are more susceptible to overheating.
 The broad head and constricted airways found in Shi Tzus, Boxers, Boston Terriers and Bull Mastiffs means you should keep these babies cool all summer long.
 That said, English and French Bulldogs are the most susceptible to heat related issues.

 RETRIEVERS - GOLDEN AND LABRADOR

 Labradors are particularly prone to becoming overweight.
 They need a lot of exercise!

 The most common issue for Goldens is hip dysplasia a form of arthritis.
 This form of arthritis refers to the abnormal growth or development of the ball and socket joint of a golden’s hips.
 A golden retriever with hip dysplasia will have a deformed joint and socket at the hip.
 He may be in pain, have swelling and trouble walking.